GoogleCloudPlatform/k8s-cluster-bundle/README.md

 ```

 Additionally, raw text can be imported into a component package.
 When inlined,
-this text is converted into a config map and then added to the ClusterObjects:
+this text is converted into a config map and then added to the objects list:

 ```yaml
 apiVersion: bundle.gke.io/v1alpha1